How to Make Jam and Jelly from Frozen Fruit

 Good news!
 You can thaw the entire block of frozen fruit in your pan, then measure out the amount needed for a batch.
 Just refrigerate the rest until you can make the next batch…but be sure to use it up quickly so it doesn’t turn brown and lose nutritional quality.

-When you’re ready to make jam or jelly, pull the fruit out of your freezer and thaw just enough to loosen the mixture from the container.
+When you’re ready to make jam or jelly, pull the fruit out of your freezer and thaw it enough to loosen the mixture from the container.